ferrocene/ferrocene/src/entities-and-resolution.rst

 the characters of a :t:`named field selector`.

 :dp:`fls_40oa0j6aiop3`
-:t:`Field resolution` of an :t:`indexed field access` proceeds as follows:
+:t:`Field resolution` of a :t:`field access expression` with an :t:`indexed field selector` proceeds as follows:

 #. :dp:`fls_2bp1zs7qaz7o`
    For each :t:`candidate container type` of the